RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

 \subsection{Cross-dataset generalization}

-We follow the evaluation protocol proposed in UniTraj \citep{feng2024unitraj} to measure the generalization capabilities of our method.
-Specifically, we configure our model to forecasts trajectories of up to 6 seconds and otherwise train the model with the same settings as in \Cref{subsubsection:model_config} and \Cref{subsubsection:training_details}.
-Afterwards, we evaluate this model, trained on the Waymo dataset, on the Argoverse 2 dataset.
+We follow UniTraj \cite{feng2024unitraj} to measure the cross-dataset generalization capabilities of our method.
+Thus, we configure our model to forecasts 6s-long trajectories for evaluation on Argoverse 2 Forecasting \cite{wilson2023argoverse} and 5s-long trajectories for evaluation on V2X-Seq \cite{yu2023v2x}.
+Besides that, we train our model on the Waymo dataset with the same settings as in \Cref{subsubsection:model_config} and \Cref{subsubsection:training_details}.